The HyperTexts

 early Robin Hood ballads.

-From this point forward, we will try to use the best publication dates that we
+From this point forward, we will use the best publication dates that we

 have been able to find.
-Please keep in mind that a poem or song could have been
+But please keep in mind that a poem or song could have been

 composed long before it was finally published.